OSHA Violations - Top 10

 For companies that require LOTO procedures, these are the sections of the LOTO standard that OSHA has cited most often for violations: general procedures, energy control program, periodic inspections, and training.

-To round out the Top 10 list standards with the most cited OSHA violations:
+To round out the Top 10 list, standards with the most cited OSHA violations in 2018 were:

 "As an employer, what this list can do is give you a place to start," Kapust says.
 "You can take a look at this list, identify root causes, perform analysis and stop an injury before it occurs."